piskuliche/ligandparam/docs/source/documentation_pages/examples/01_LazyLigand.rst

 .. code-block:: python

-    from ligand_param.module import *
+    from ligandparam.module import *

 The next step is to load the pdb file into the recipe of your choosing, and set various machine parameters.
-Full parameters that can be selected are available in the documentation for the class (for instance, for LazyLigand, see :class:`ligand_param.module.LazyLigand`).
+Full parameters that can be selected are available in the documentation for the class (for instance, for LazyLigand, see :class:`ligandparam.module.LazyLigand`).

 .. code-block:: python